Why Learning Disability Services Now Dominate Social Care Spend — And What Providers Must Do Next

 • Involvement in local housing plans and supported housing strategies so your voice is heard early, not after decisions are made.

 Commissioners increasingly want to see impact across systems, not just within social care.
-You can strengthen your position by tracking and presenting data linked to:
+Strengthen your position by tracking and presenting data linked to:

 • Health – A&E attendances, hospital admissions, use of restrictive interventions, community health engagement.